 With the right feature flag tool, you can:

 - Perform sophisticated real-time control over which user segments get new products and features.

-- Attach core KPIs to your releases and immediately kill products and features that are not performing, while immediately expanding the release of those that are knocking it out of the park.
+- Attach core KPIs to your releases and immediately kill products and features that are not performing well while immediately expanding the release of those that are knocking it out of the park.

 - Monitor your results (and take action) in real-time.

-- Easily manage and act on a complex A/B tests.
+- Easily manage and act on complex A/B tests.